Aviation Product Liability Attorneys

 Proving Fault Against Negligent Manufacturers Across the Country

 Kreindler attorneys focus on uncovering all potential liability factors to help our aviation accident clients receive full financial recovery.
-Manufacturers must ensure their aviation products are safe before they are used in planes and helicopters.
+Manufacturers must ensure their aviation products are safe and free of defects before they are used in planes and helicopters.
 When they fail to meet their legal responsibility, they must be held accountable.
 Kreindler attorneys have extensive experience taking on highly complex cases often hinging on technical details.
 We consult engineers, safety experts and other industry-leading experts to prove fault in a wide range of aviation products liability claims, such as:

 - Faulty airplanes, aviation components, warnings and instructions

 - Defective helicopters and helicopter components, warnings and instructions

 - Aviation injury claims